Cherokee Nation: Constitutional crisis

 The Cherokee Nation was seriously destabilized in May 1997 in what was variously described as either a nationalist "uprising" or an "anti-constitutional coup" instigated by Joe Byrd, the Principal Chief.
 Elected in 1995, Byrd became locked in a battle of strength with the judicial branch of the Cherokee tribe.
 The crisis came to a head on March 22, 1997, when Byrd said in a press conference that he would decide which orders of the Cherokee Nation's Supreme Court were lawful and which were not.

 A simmering crisis continued over Byrd's creation of a private, armed paramilitary force.
 On June 20, 1997, his private militia illegally seized custody of the Cherokee Nation Courthouse from its legal caretakers and occupants, the Cherokee Nation Marshals, the Judicial Appeals Tribunal, and its court clerks.
 They ousted the lawful occupants at gunpoint.
 Immediately the court demanded that the courthouse be returned to the judicial branch of the Cherokee Nation, but these requests were ignored by Byrd.
 The Federal authorities of the United States initially refused to intervene because of potential breach of tribal sovereignty.

-The State of Oklahoma recognized that Byrd's activities were breaches in state law.
-By August 1997, it sent in state troopers and specialist anti-terrorist teams.
 Byrd was required to attend a meeting in Washington, DC with the Bureau of Indian Affairs, at which he was compelled to reopen the courts.
 He served the remainder of his elected term.
 In 1999, Byrd lost the election for Principal Chief to Chad Smith but was elected to the Tribal Council in 2013.

 A new constitution was drafted in 1999 that included mechanisms for voters to remove officials from offices, changed the structure of the tribal council, and removed the need to ask the Bureau of Indian Affairs' permission to amend the constitution.
-The tribe and Bureau of Indian Affairs negotiated changes to the new constitution and it was ratified in 2003.
-Confusion resulted when the US Secretary of the Interior would not approve it.
+The tribe and Bureau of Indian Affairs negotiated changes to the new constitution, and it was ratified in 2003.
+Confusion resulted when the US Secretary of the Interior Gale Norton would not approve it.
 To overcome the impasse, the Cherokee Nation voted by referendum to amend its 1975/1976 Constitution "to remove Presidential approval authority," allowing the tribe to independently ratify and amend its own constitution.
 As of August 9, 2007, the BIA gave the Cherokee Nation consent to amend its Constitution without approval from the Department of the Interior.
-Certain non-Cherokee groups contest the viability of this constitution.